ssandrasa/assignments/README.md

-# In this repository my assignments for Python Programming for Business Intelligence can be found
+#This repository contains my assignments for Python Programming for Business Intelligence